-Approximately 1,923 people are living in a place people have called home for more than 125 years.
-Pierson Florida has a total area of 8.7 square miles.
+Approximately 1,923 people have been living in a place people have called home for more than 125 years.
+Pierson, Florida, has a total area of 8.7 square miles.

-There are approximately 1,923 people living in Pierson.
-According to The United States, 2020 Census Pierson Florida has a total of 435 households.
-The median household income is approximately $52,917.
-The population is split into five age groups: 5.5% are under 5 years old, 30.3% are under 18, 69.7% are 18 years of age and over, and 16.4% are65 years and over.
-Among the total population, 860 are white, 38 are black, 16 are American Indians and Alaskan Natives, 3 are Asian, and 437 are of some other race.
+Approximately 1,923 people are living in Pierson.
+According to The United States 2020 Census, Pierson, Florida, has 435 households.
+The median household income is roughly $52,917.
+The population is split into five age groups: 5.5% are under five years old, 30.3% are under 18, 69.7% are 18 and over, and 16.4% are 65 years and over.
+Among the total population, 860 are white, 38 are black, 16 are American Indians and Alaskan Natives, three are Asian, and 437 are of some other race.

-The town is a great place to raise families or to retire.
-It also appeals to people that want to raise their own livestock or farm.
+The town is a great place to raise families or retire.
+It also appeals to people that want to raise their livestock or farm.
 Most lots in Pierson are ten acres and over.
 Many of the locals own a lot more land.
-It’s a rural community with low crime rates, acres and acres of forest to explore and it’s centrally located close enough to the cities, yet hidden out of sight.
+It’s a rural community with low crime rates, acres, and acres of forest to explore, and it’s centrally located close enough to the cities yet hidden out of sight.

 Things To Do Pierson Florida

-There’s so much to do in Perrson Florida, especially for those of us who enjoy the great outdoors.
-There is Lake George State Forrest, Lake Disston, Heart Island, Lake Pierson Conservation Area, and much more.
+There’s so much to do in Perrson, Florida, especially for those who enjoy the great outdoors.
+Lake George State Forrest, Lake Disston, Heart Island, Lake Pierson Conservation Area, and much more.
 Let’s explore the charms on offer in Pierson or right around the corner!

 De León Springs State Park

-Not technically in Pierson Florida but really close.
+Not technically in Pierson, Florida, but close.
 Known by the Mayaca Indians as Acuera, or “Healing Waters,” De Leon Springs features crystal-clear waters, lush subtropical forest trails, and a massive old-growth bald cypress tree.

 This is a popular spring that people love to swim in here.
 The spring is refreshing 72-degree water where depths range from 18 inches to 30 feet at the spring boil.
 Swim in the shallow spots or dive into the turquoise waters where the sunlight shines through the crystal-clear water, beaming down to the spring boil.